-“When walked us down the corridor to take us to the station, we walked past Cliffie Valentine.
+“When they walked us down the corridor to take us to the station, we walked past Cliffie Valentine.
 He walked past us like he didn’t know us.
 He was actually our lifesaver because he was able to alert others to our situation.
-Our lawyer was the same guy Issy Bloomberg, who defended cricketer Hansie Cronje.
+Our lawyer, Issy Bloomberg, was the same guy who defended cricketer Hansie Cronje.
 He was a big criminal lawyer and we were acquitted.”

 So, Jerry Watt . . .
 50 years and counting.
 Theo Watt, his nephew and the group’s singer, has just celebrated 30 years with The Rockets.
 The drummer has been there for more than 10 years.
 South Africa’s most dependable group is still going to be around for a few more years if Jerry has his way.

 Molly Baron: A Rocket Man . . . and yes, it’s been a long, long time